stefanrueger/urboot/docs/makeoptions.md

 # Make options

 This repository should work out of the box on a typical PC under Linux.
-Just `cd src` and type
+Just `cd src` and execute
 ```
   make atmega328p_autobaud_ur
 ```